inaimathi/langnostic/resources/posts/antler--day-02.md

 #### Tips

+- Be prepared for group sessions, presentations and office hours
 - Go at your own pace (again, as noted in the trajectory slide, you're not all going to be running at different schedule)
 - Participate, work hard
 - You get out what you put in